lobe/iOS-bootstrap/README.md

 ![Illustration of Finder](https://github.com/lobe/iOS-bootstrap/raw/master/assets/modeldrag.png)

 And we're done!
-Next let's get your app on your phone so you can see it work live
+Next let's get it on your phone so you can see it work live.

 ## Deploying your app